Ishnatu/PhaserStarterTS/replit.md

 ## System Architecture

 ### UI/UX Decisions
-- **Visuals**: Pixel art for environments (city, wilderness, delve entrances, trees, bushes, grass), item sprites, player combat sprite, and enemy sprites (Void Spawn, Greater Void Spawn).
-NPCs are currently colored rectangles.
+- **Visuals**: Pixel art for environments (city, wilderness, delve entrances, trees, bushes, grass), item sprites, player combat sprite, and enemy sprites (Void Spawn, Greater Void Spawn, Shadow Beast).
+NPCs are currently colored rectangles, except Blacksmith and Garthek the Stitcher which have custom circular shop button sprites with character portraits.
 Enemy sprites use 0.2 scale with tint effects for hover states.
 - **Combat Animations**: Player sprite has a lunge animation for attacks and a red hit flash when taking damage.
 - **Typography**: VT323 monospace font for all UI text and menus.
 - **Currency Icons**: Pixel art coin sprites for Arcane Ash (AA) and Crystalline Animus (CA).